FilipeRSantos/advent-of-code/readme.md

 # Description

-Each year should be solve in an isolated branch to make it easier to change between new technologies
+Each year should be solved in an isolated branch to make it easier to change between new technologies